RamiKrispin/deploy-flex-actions/README.md

 Does it sufficient to start developing our dashboard?
 The answer is **NO**!

 We have a functional environment, yet we are still missing a couple of elements to make this container fully functional as a development environment.
 For example, although we can access the container from the browser, it is still an isolated environment as we can't save or commit changes in the code.
 Let's add the `-v` argument to mount a local volume with the container.
 This will enable you to work inside the container and read and write data from your local machine.
-If the container is already running, use the `docker kill` (yes, not the best wording for a command...) following by the container ID (see the `docker ps` output for the container ID) to stop the running containers:
+If the container is already running, use the `docker kill` (yes, not the best wording for a command...), followed by the container ID (see the `docker ps` output for the container ID) to stop the running containers:

 ``` shell
 docker kill ac26ec61e71b